StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_stackpack.md

 #### Events

-When the Splunk events Agent check is configured, metrics will be retrieved from the configured Splunk saved search or searches.
+When the Splunk events Agent check is configured, events will be retrieved from the configured Splunk saved search or searches.
+Events retrieved from splunk are available in StackState as a log telemetry stream, which can be [mapped to associated components](/use/health-state-and-event-notifications/add-telemetry-to-element.md).

-For details, see the [Splunk events check configuration](/stackpacks/integrations/new_splunk/splunk_events.md).
+For details of the events retrieved, see the [Splunk events check configuration](/stackpacks/integrations/new_splunk/splunk_events.md).

 #### Metrics

-When the Splunk metrics Agent check is configured, events will be retrieved from the configured Splunk saved search or searches.
+When the Splunk metrics Agent check is configured, metrics will be retrieved from the configured Splunk saved search or searches.
+Metrics retrieved from splunk are available in StackState as a metrics telemetry stream, which can be [mapped to associated components](/use/health-state-and-event-notifications/add-telemetry-to-element.md).

-For details. see the [Splunk metrics check configuration](/stackpacks/integrations/new_splunk/splunk_metric.md).
+For details of the metrics retrieved, see the [Splunk metrics check configuration](/stackpacks/integrations/new_splunk/splunk_metric.md).

 #### Topology

 When the Splunk Topology StackPack is installed and the Splunk topology Agent check is configured, topology will be retrieved from the configured Splunk saved search or searches.

-For details, see the [Splunk topology check configuration](/stackpacks/integrations/new_splunk/splunk_topology.md).
+For details of the components and relations retrieved, see the [Splunk topology check configuration](/stackpacks/integrations/new_splunk/splunk_topology.md).

 #### Traces